akuhlken/VirtualRocks/docs/dependencies.rst

 `Ttkbootstrap <https://ttkbootstrap.readthedocs.io/en/latest/>`_,
 `plyfile <https://python-plyfile.readthedocs.io/en/latest/>`_,
 `show_in_file_manager <https://pypi.org/project/show-in-file-manager/>`_,
 and `matplotlib <https://matplotlib.org/stable/>`_.
-They're used to make the app look good and run smoothly, but are less critical to functionality.
+While less critical to the core functionality of the app, each of these libraries help to create the app style and allows the app to run smoothly.